The Wiggles Movie: Production

 The Wiggles Movie was filmed over four weeks from mid-March to mid-April 1997 at Max Studios in Rosebery, New South Wales.
 Location filming took place over 23 days at sites like Dame Eadith Walker Hospital in Concord and Oatlands House in Oatlands.

 Greg Truman completed the script for the film in August 1996.
-The Wiggles chose not to collect performance fees for starring in the movie, as their goal was to ensure the film would turn a profit.
+The Wiggles chose never to collect performance fees for starring in the movie, as their goal was to ensure the film would turn a profit.

-With a budget of A$1.7 million, filming utilised a combination of studio sets and on-location shoots.
-Much of the production took place on soundstages at Max Studios to facilitate easier filming.
+With a budget of Australian $1.7 million, filming utilised a combination of studio sets and on-location shoots.
+Much of the production took place on sound-stages at Max Studios to facilitate easier filming.
 Outdoor scenes were captured at the hospital and Oatlands House.

 When The Wiggles Movie was released to cinemas in Australia in 1997, it faced challenges in turning a profit due to its very young target demographic.
 Many theatres were hesitant to charge admission for children under 3 years old, who accounted for about half of the intended audience.
-Despite this, the movie managed to earn back its costs with a box office receipt of A$2.7 million.
+Despite this, the movie managed to earn back its costs with a box office receipt of Australian $2.7 million.

 While the theatrical run was only deemed a modest success, The Wiggles Movie was garnered with positive reviews and later found huge success on home video.
 It topped Australian video sales charts in 1998 and continued performing well internationally after a 2003 North American DVD release.